 Travel thriftily.
 Hotel costs while traveling can quickly add up, and can often be avoided.
 See if you know anyone in your destination and ask if you can stay a night at their place.
 There’s typically an extra bed or pull-out couch somewhere, if you're willing to ask, and you can repay the favor down the road.
 I’ve made countless trips to San Francisco in the last two years, and to date, I’ve managed to spend nothing on lodging.

 Another cost-cutting option is to use a service like Airbnb, Hotel Tonight or Hotwire that tend be much more affordable than going directly through a hotel.
 Staying outside of a city -- especially if there is a conference taking place -- can also save you on lodging.

 There is no shame in being a frugal CEO.
 When you’re running a startup under the watchful eyes of investors and with competitors hot on your tail, being scrappy isn’t just recommended, it’s imperative.

 Jerry Jao is the co-founder and CEO of Retention Science, a leader and innovator in retention marketing for online retailers.
-Jerry is a serial entrepreneur who previously co-founded two other e-commerce marketing companies.
-He received a degree in business administration from UC Berkeley, and attended the Yale School of Management.
+A serial entrepreneur who previously co-founded two other ecommerce marketing companies, he received a degree in business administration from UC Berkeley and attended the Yale School of Management.